maxcka/breakarm/README.md

 ### About ARM ISAs

-- Thumb - used in older architectures, 16-bit instructions
+- **Thumb**: Used in older ARM architectures; instructions are 16-bit wide.
-- Thumb-2 - mix of 16-bit and 32-bit instructions
+- **Thumb-2**: Mix of 16-bit and 32-bit instructions, extending Thumb capabilities.
-- A32 - only 32-bit instructions
-- A64 - only 32-bit instructions
+- **A32**: ARM’s classic 32-bit instruction set with fixed 32-bit instructions.
+- **A64**: 64-bit ARM instruction set used in ARMv8 and later, with fixed 32-bit instructions.

-when compiling using arm-linux-gnueabi-gcc:
+when compiling using `arm-linux-gnueabi-gcc`:
 - `-marm` option generates A32 instructions
 - `-mthumb` option generates Thumb (Thumb or Thumb-2 depending on `-arch` option) instructions

+**breakarm** only supports disassembly of the A32 instruction set.

+## Future Work
+- Fix known bugs and improve overall stability
+- Write more comprehensive comments and documentation throughout the codebase
+- Clean up and refactor code for better readability and maintainability
+- Enhance testing coverage with more unit and integration tests
+- Provide more output examples of disassembled binaries